goncalomb/dotfiles/README.md

 [phpdoc](bin/phpdoc) | Run phpDocumentor (with auto-install).
 [recipes](bin/recipes) | Run container recipes (see `./container-recipes`), try `recipes rs-osrs`.
 [sftp-upload](bin/sftp-upload) ([src](bin/src/sftp-upload/sftp-upload.php)) | A hacked together SFTP uploader script (probably not worth using).

-### On Android (Termux)

-When installed on Android with Termux, some extra bash functions are available, see [bashrc_termux](bashrc_termux).

-If you have Termux:Widget it will create a shortcut for starting/stopping `sshd` that automatically broadcasts the IP.
-It can be used in conjunction with `android-bak` and `android-ssh` to quickly connect to the Android device.

 ## License